An installation of 100 unique 3D printed lamps

 What if the beauty of diversity and individuality could shine from every corner of our world?

 ALL OF THE LIGHTS, an immersive installation of 100 unique 3D printed lamps, is a unified exhibit of individuality.
 It represents a bright future where individuality is celebrated and reflected in environments that are as unique and complex as we are.
-The installation redefines craft for the 21st century, combining sculpture and digital fabrication to create an immersive glimpse into the future.
+The installation redefines craft for the 21st century, combining sculpture, design, and digital fabrication to create an immersive glimpse into the future.

 Early explorations in the form of loose sketches